 Add powder electrolytes or tablet electrolytes to your water.
 You can’t get complete hydration independently from water.
 Your body needs other minerals to stay hydrated and electrolytes do just that for you.

-Don’t forget to add some powdered milk for flavor to your morning coffee!
+Don’t forget to add some powdered milk for the flavor to your morning coffee!

 If you’re like me and not much of a coffee fan, but still need a caffeine fix, bring tea bags.
 They are super lightweight and take up virtually no extra room.
 Some can even relieve headaches and relax you after a long day of hiking.